+A no-par stock is a stock that is essentially issued without a face value.
+It can be issued to shareholders without the exchange of funds, goods, or services.
 Having no par value will not restrict the selling of your shares to investors at the price determined by the Board of Directors and accepted by the investor (just like shares that do have a par value).

+It should be noted that some U.S. states do not allow corporations to issue no-par stock.
 Fortunately, Delaware is not one of those states.
-The Delaware Division of Corporations allows Delaware general corporations to hold up to to 1,500 shares of no-par stock fee-free.
+The Delaware Division of Corporations allows Delaware general corporations to hold up to 1,500 shares of no-par stock fee-free.

 Learn more about Delaware no-par stock and par value.

+When and how you choose to issue shares of stock for your Delaware corporation is entirely up to you.
+Most founders issue themselves common stock early in the formation process to establish clear ownership and demonstrate their stake in the business.
 If you have other initial investors, they will also expect to receive common stock early in the formation of the corporation.
 As you attract more investors, you can continue to issue common stock as your circumstances require.

-When you find you are issuing common stock to investors more liberally, it might be a good time to consider issuing preferred stock to yourself and your senior investors in order to preserve exclusive rights and special powers.
+When you find you are issuing common stock to investors more liberally, it might be a good time to consider issuing preferred stock to yourself and your senior investors in order to preserve exclusive shareholder rights and special powers.

 Since the annual Delaware Franchise Tax fees for stock corporations are based on the number of stock shares and their par value, it is best to keep both of these as low as you can.

-If your stock corporation has 5,000 authorized shares or less, you are considered a minimum stock corporation and are only required to pay a minimum annual Franchise Tax of $175, in addition to an annual report filing fee of $50.
+If your stock corporation has 5,000 authorized shares or fewer, you are considered a minimum stock corporation and are only required to pay a minimum annual Franchise Tax of $175, in addition to an annual report filing fee of $50.

 If your stock corporation has a total of 5,001 authorized shares or more, you are required to file an annual report (a $50 fee), and you must also pay an annual Franchise Tax on the total number of authorized shares your company owns.
 (Learn more about Delaware Franchise Tax fees.)